dherzog02/gcd-project/README.md

 ##filterc()

-The filterc function takes no arguments and returns a numeric vector that contains the column numberss we want to keep from the merged data set.
+The filterc function takes no arguments and returns a numeric vector that contains the column numbers we want to keep from the merged data set.

 This function first reads the "features.txt" file into a variable called fet.
 Another variable called filtercols is created by combining columns 1, 2 and any column number containing "mean()" or "std()".
 The column numbers are identified using regular expressions and the grepl function.
 The value of 2 is added to the result to account for the first two columns "Subject" and "Activity" which are not present in the "features.txt" file.